AmazingAng/Clone0/eip_draft.md

 602c8060095f395ff3
 ```

-And the rest are runtime/contract code of the standard proxy.
+And the rest are runtime/contract code of the proxy.
 The length of the creation code is `53` bytes.

 ### Deploy with Solidity

-The standard minimal contract can be deployed with Solidity using underlying contract:
+The minimal proxy contract can be deployed with Solidity using underlying contract:

 ```solidity
 // SPDX-License-Identifier: MIT